iucau/iuca-infosec/Labs.md

 Prepare the [Metasploit](https://www.metasploit.com) environment based on [Kali Linux](https://www.kali.org/downloads/).
 Prepare a vulnerable system based on the [Metasploitable](https://metasploit.help.rapid7.com/docs/metasploitable-2) Linux image.
 Study on how to use these tools to perform pentesting by following [this](https://www.offensive-security.com/metasploit-unleashed) guide.

+## Lab 11 (Final Project), Operating System Hardening

+Study virtualization, containerisation, technologies.
+Utilize Docker and Vagrant to prepare a hardened images of operating system to deploy for a given web application.
+Utilize best practices from all the previous labs to ensure the system follows the CIA principles.
+Refer to the video lecture recording for specific instructions.

 ### Documentation for Helpfull Unix Tools